odow/SDDP.jl/docs/src/guides/choose_a_stopping_rule.md

-# Choose a stopping rule
+# How to choose a stopping rule

 The theory of SDDP tells us that the algorithm converges to an optimal policy almost surely in a finite number of iterations.
 In practice, this number is very